-The PCUH Oral History Project is an important ongoing research initiative of the centre.
-It began in 2002 when Dr. Theresa Zolner, then a PCUH associate, and Dr. Natalia Khanenko-Friesen (Shostak) came together to coordinate the project.
+Oral History of Sociocultural Change amongst Ukrainian Canadians on the Prairies began in 2002 when Dr. Theresa Zolner, then an affiliate of the Prairie Centre for the Study of Ukrainian Heritage, joined Dr. Natalia Khanenko-Friesen to coordinate the project.

 What better way to find the answers to the questions above than by talking to people directly?
 Understanding this, the project coordinators chose to pursue their research using the methodology of oral history, and specifically the method of life-story interviewing.
 In 2002, four interviewers, two coordinators and two student assistants (Anastasia Tataryn and Angie Wojcichowsky) conducted 120 interviews in various communities across Saskatchewan and Alberta.